Financing a Life of Family Travel,

 How do we finance this travel lifestyle of ours?

 But I didn’t start out that way, and it’s taken years to reach the point I’m at now.

 Becoming an Entrepreneur

 When I was young, I dreamed of growing up to either be a music teacher like my dad, or a computer programmer.
 Eventually, I became both, and realized that I didn’t want to do either one permanently.
 I started programming when I was 12 years old, and began teaching piano at age 16.

 By the time I was 23, I had ten piano students and several web design customers.
 I was also struggling to make $10/hour doing Internet technical support, going to college part-time for a Computer Science degree, and taking care of a wife and new baby.
 This was around 2003.

 Entrepreneurship never crossed my mind as a career path.
 But as a side project to be more efficient with my piano students, I created a website to help me track scheduling and payments.

 In 2004, I made this available to other teachers, started charging a monthly fee, and called it Music Teacher’s Helper.
 After four years of dedicated effort and 70-80 hour weeks, I was earning just enough to quit my job ($1,500/month) and focus full-time on my business.

-Eventually, it grew to the point where I could hire some help, live wherever I want, and enjoy a “4 hour work week” lifestyle with my family (around $10,000/month).
-Today, the business brings in nearly $1 million in annual revenue and employs a team of over 20 people who work to serve the thousands of customers we have around the globe.
+By 2009, it had grown grew to the point where I could hire some help, live wherever I want, and enjoy a “4 hour work week” lifestyle with my family (around $10,000/month).
+Today, the business revenue is in the high six figures and employs an international team who work to serve our thousands of customers around the globe.

 Building a Business